AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 	- [[earth elemental]] or [[air elemental]]

 4. **The Riddle of the Lost Tome:** To proceed further into the tower, the party must locate a specific book hidden among the countless volumes.
 A riddle hints at its location:

-    "In realms of knowledge vast and wide, Seek the tome where secrets hide.
+	-`` In realms of knowledge vast and wide, Seek the tome where secrets hide.
 A shadowed corner, dusty and dim, Where wisdom's light has grown quite dim.
-In crimson leather, with pages thin, Find the tale where our journey begins."
+In crimson leather, with pages thin, Find the tale where our journey begins.`

     The book they seek is titled "Chronicles of [[Ardentia]]," and finding it will reveal critical information about the tower's history and the curse they must overcome.